gphat/omg/observability.md

 * [Censorinus](https://github.com/gphat/censorinus) is a JVM — by way of Scala, but with no other dependencies — \*StatsD client with support for both [StatsD](https://github.com/etsy/statsd) and [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/).
 * [datadog-scala](https://github.com/gphat/datadog-scala) is a Scala library for interacting with the [Datadog API](http://docs.datadoghq.com/api/).
 * [Dozens of contributions](https://github.com/datadog/dd-agent/pulls?utf8=✓&q=is%3Apr%20author%3Agphat) to [Datadog's monitoring agent](https://github.com/datadog/dd-agent) and [Integrations SDK](https://github.com/DataDog/integrations-core).
-* Development of a novel new protocol for transmitting metrics called [SSF](https://github.com/stripe/veneur/tree/master/ssf).

 ## Visualization